Table Tennis Net and Post Set

 and ...

-some rollaway tables also have a net assembly which is permanently affixed to the table, although these are the correct length of six feet.
+some rollaway tables also have a net assembly which is permanently affixed to the table, although these are usually the correct length of six feet.

 2. Spring loaded clip